-The General Fund is the County's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund.

-The Fund accounts for explain fund's purpose.
-Also, for each major special revenue fund, identify the fund's significant revenues and other financing sources as GASB Statement No. 54, paragraph 32, requires.
+ral Fund is the County's primary operating fund.
+It accounts for all financial resources of the overnment, except those required to be accounted for in another fund. identify th Fund accounts for explain fund's purpose.
+Also, for each major special revenue fund, ne fund's significant revenues and other financing sources as GASB Statement No. 54, h 32, requires.
 Repeat for each major governmental fund.

-The County reports the following major enterprise funds:
+The Coun ty reports the following major enterprise funds:

-The Fund accounts for explain fund's purpose.
+The \\\\\ Fund accounts for explain fund's purpose.
 Repeat for each major enterprise fund.